aurelBZH/HotCount/docs/intro.rst

 downlaoding
 ===========
-you can download our application from github or conda
+you can download our application from github https://github.com/aurelBZH/HotCount

 Installation
 ============